 It is okay if it takes a student a little more time to pass a story.
 In general, the more a student uses the strategy, the more efficient he or she becomes.
 If you begin to feel that the student is taking a long time to pass a story because the material or goal is too difficult for that student, you may want adjust the level or goal.

-No. Students should meet four criteria in order to pass a story:
+No. Students should meet these criteria in order to pass a story: